-Application Process - The eligibility policy should indicate the steps the candidate must undertake to apply for a TE scholarship.
+Application Process-The eligibility policy should indicate the steps the candidate must take to apply for a TE scholarship.

-Standards for Admittance - New candidates applying for TE scholarships must meet the admissions criteria for the institution.
-They may have to meet more demanding standards if the institution has instituted these to select among TE applicants.
+Standards for Admittance-New candidates applying for TE scholarships must meet the institution's admissions criteria.
+They may have to meet more demanding standards if the institution has instituted the guidelines as the measurement for the selection of TE applicants.

 Continuing TE students must maintain the academic and behavioral standards required of all students by their receiving institution and other standards set forth on the original TE scholarship award offer and noted on the initial TE scholarship approval.